Robert Calcagno: Education and nationalities

 Born in Menton, France, Robert Calcagno attended the lycée Albert Premier of Monaco (1970-1978) - also attended by the future Prince Albert II, who is two years his senior.
 He then transferred to the Lycée Massena in Nice, completing his college studies in 1980.

-In the fall of 1980, he enrolled in the prestigious Science and Engineering Institution École polytechnique (1980-1983) et de l'École nationale des ponts et chaussées en 1986 Upon graduation, he furthered his studies obtaining a civil engineering master's degree in 1986 from the École Nationale des Ponts et Chaussées.
+In the fall of 1980, he enrolled in the prestigious Science and Engineering Institution École polytechnique (1980-1983) et de l'École nationale des ponts et chaussées en 1986 Upon graduation, he furthered his studies, obtaining a civil engineering master's degree in 1986 from the École Nationale des Ponts et Chaussées.

-Robert Calcagno also obtained an Executive Master of Business Administrations (MBA) degree at Columbia University in New York City.
+Robert Calcagno also obtained an Executive Master of Business Administration (MBA) degree at Columbia University in New York City.
 In 2009, H.S.H.
 Prince Albert II of Monaco granted him Monegasque nationality.

 Career

-He made the first of his career as entrepreneur and investor in different countries (Malaysia, United States, France, South-East Asia, and Australia).
+He made the first of his career as an entrepreneur and investor in different countries (Malaysia, the United States, France, Southeast Asia, and Australia).
 Engineer, Site Engineer (Dredging and Construction) on the site of the Port of Kuching - Sarawak (Malaysia) for Bouygues (1984-1985), Head of the operational district of the Departmental Directorate of Equipment (DDE) of Loiret and Technical Director Sivom Orléans (1986-1990), Director of Strategy and Development Scetauroute (1991), Managing Director of Scetauroute Development (1992-1995), Managing Director of Transroute Asia Pacific (1995-2000), Managing Director of Egis Group (2000-2003).
-Later he became Managing Director of the Nice City Council.
+Later, he became Managing Director of the Nice City Council.

 In 2005, Calcagno joined the Cabinet of H.S.H.
 Prince Albert II of Monaco as Senior Advisor for Economic Affairs and Environment.
 The following year he was appointed Minister in charge of Public works, Environment and urban development.
-He undertook projects that included re-urbanization of former railway right-of-way, initiating new urban development, and the revision of the Environmental Code of Monaco.
+He undertook projects that included re-urbanisation of former railway right-of-way, initiating new urban development, and the revision of the Environmental Code of Monaco.

 In 2009, he became CEO of the Oceanographic Institute Foundation Albert I, Prince of Monaco.
 He is the Executive Director of the Oceanographic Museum of Monaco and the « Maison des océans » located in Paris.

 Upon taking on responsibility of the Oceanographic Museum, Calcagno’s main priority became to accompany restoration to its former glory; in time for the centenary celebrations of the Institution.
 A new dynamic has been injected into the type of exhibitions currently taking place under his management, including the inauguration of contemporary art exhibits by Damien Hirst, Mark Dion, Huang Yong Ping, and Marc Quinn, among others.